-Did you know that over
+Did you know that over 500,000 hours of service have been tracked?

 Sign in and complete the form to log your service & volunteer hours.
 The Jones Center for Leadership and Service further defines volunteer hours as